 Talk it Out: Approach your loved one about depression treatment using “I” statements, such as “I’ve noticed you have many of the symptoms of depression.”
 Give them the space to talk about their feelings and listen, really listen in a nonjudgmental way.
-Gently guide them into an inpatient treatment program that you’ve researched.
+Gently guide them into an inpatient treatment center that you’ve researched.
 If they’re not ready to consider the option, let them know that it is always available to them.

-Why Seek Inpatient Treatment for Depressive Disorders?
+Why Seek Inpatient Treatment

 If you’re struggling with depression, stuck in a roller coaster of emotions, riddled with sadness and hopelessness and unable to get out bed in the morning, you may not know how to help yourself recover.
 You may notice that you’ve socially isolated yourself, dropped once-enjoyable activities, and spend a good deal of time alone.
 You may have lost your job or dropped out of school as you were unable to fulfill the responsibilities.
 You may feel you’re living in a black hole and that nothing will ever get better.
 With proper treatment and care, you can recover from depression.

-Medication is often used at the beginning of treatment to manage any unpleasant symptoms, then slowly tapered down as you learn more adaptive coping mechanisms.
+Medication is often used at the beginning of treatment at our hospital to manage any unpleasant symptoms, then slowly tapered down as you learn more adaptive coping mechanisms.
 Many times, people who have depression will be on a long-term medication, such as an antidepressant, to allow for continued care.
 Most medications to treat depression do take 6 to 8 weeks to fully see symptom management.

-Group therapy is very important for people who have depression as depression can lead to social isolation and feelings of loneliness.
+Group therapy at our treatment center is very important for people who have depression as depression can lead to social isolation and feelings of loneliness.
 The ability to bond with and work together with a variety of people who are struggling with similar problems can be hugely helpful.
 Highland Ridge Hospital is proud to offer both process-based and psychoeducational groups to help you learn more about your depression and process the feelings you’re experiencing.

-Family therapy is an important component for depression recovery as it allows the time for your family and loved ones to participate in your recovery.
+Family therapy is an important component for depression recovery at our hospital as it allows the time for your family and loved ones to participate in your recovery.
 Family sessions will explore the ways depression has impacted your loved ones and allow them to express their feelings.
 It can also help you teach your loved ones more about depressive disorders and the treatment you’re receiving.

 As Highland Ridge Hospital is a holistic treatment center, we are proud to offer a variety of experiential methods to help further your healing.
 These may include: